PrefectHQ/prefect/docs/orchestration/execution/storage_options.md

 ## CodeCommit

-[CodeCommit Storage](/api/latest/storage.html#codecommit) is a storage option that uploads flows to a CodeCommit repository as `.py` files.
+[CodeCommit Storage](/api/latest/storage.html#codecommit) is a storage option that reads flows from a GitHub repository as .py files at runtime.

 :::tip AWS Credentials
 CodeCommit uses AWS credentials the same way as [boto3](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/configuration.html) which means both upload (build) and download (local agent) times need to have proper AWS credential configuration.